CCI-Tools/cate-desktop/README.md

   (BDD) API to `mocha`.
 * [spectron](https://github.com/electron/spectron#application-api) for end-to-end testing of the GUI applications.
   See script `test:e2e` in `package.json`.
+* [enzyme](http://airbnb.io/enzyme/) is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse React Components' output.

 Other tools: